 LinkedIn is cool and emailing back and forth is useful, but the foundation of genuine connection is in person.
 While you need both in your professional life, the “in person” will enrich your online life, but not the other way around.

 You can’t afford to hide behind your email signature for the rest of your life.
 Lacking in-person connection in your career will keep you stagnant, not to mention lonely and isolated.
-You may “know” your female colleagues, but do you actually know them?
+You may “know” your fellow lady bosses, but do you actually know them?

 Face-to-face is personal and it shows you care.
 Don’t make people come to you – break out of your own box and engage.
 Women connect faster and on a deeper level when they interact in person, so don’t shy away from the original “face time.”

 Genuine relationships are forged by repeatedly engaging and spending time together.
 You can’t pop in once and expect the rest to just magically happen.